Welcome to Vermont

 Wakeboarding

 Wakeboarding in Vermont offers an exhilarating way to enjoy the state’s scenic waterways, particularly on the vast and beautiful Lake Champlain.
 The lake’s extensive surface area and relatively calm waters create ideal conditions for wakeboarding, appealing to both beginners and experienced enthusiasts.
-Burlington Wake Co provides all the necessary equipment, including state of the art wakeboards and safety gear, ensuring a safe and enjoyable experience for all participants.
+Burlington Wake Co provides all the necessary equipment, including state-of-the-art wakeboards and safety gear, ensuring a safe and enjoyable experience for all participants.

 PaddleSurf Champlain